timotr/harjutused/hajusrakendused/spareparts.md

  - Grade 5 Application is able to paginate results, 30 results per page
  - Extra: Try to sort results by column, for example sort by price - cheapest first

+## What I expect you to already know about programming:
+- How to install and run Javascript applications
+- How to make HTTP requests
+- Loops and data structures in choosen language

+## What you might need to learn:
+- Kuidas lugeda CSV faili
+- What it means to "store data in memory"
+- How to set HTTP request headers, query parameters and body data
+- How to receive HTTP GET requests with the server
+- How to read the header, query parameters and body of the request sent to the server
+- How to paginate and sort data

 ## Example endpoints for filtering, sorting and pagination
 Base endpoint can be for example: